How Do I Download Denizen?¶

 Before you use Denizen at all, there is one basic requirement: You need to be running a Spigot server on a recent minecraft version.

 That means a Spigot server or fork thereof (like Paper), as opposed to a vanilla server, a Forge server, or some other platform.

 What constitutes a "recent version" changes with time of course, but generally that means the current version of minecraft - but if you're one or two major versions behind, that's fine.
 Note that you must always be on the latest minor version though.
 Minecraft versions are of the format

 1.15.2 is the current latest version, then

 .0) is also unsupported.

 1.14.4 (ie, latest minor version of the previous major version) is also supported.
-Versions older than this are also supported sometimes.
+Major versions older than this are also supported sometimes.
 At time of writing, the supported versions are

-1.12.2.
-Note that these versions are just examples, and this page will not be updated with new Minecraft releases.
+1.14.4.
+Note that these versions are just examples, and this page will not necessarily be updated with new Minecraft releases.
 Check the Discord's news and changelog channels for information about current version support.